Britefury/batchup/README.md

 #### Batch iteration
 Processing data in mini-batches:
 - quick batch iteration; a basic example
+- iterating over subsets identified by indices
+- including sample indices in the mini-batches
 - infinite batch iteration; an iterator that generates batches endlessly
 - iterating over two data sets simultaneously where their sizes differ (e.g. for semi-supervised learning)
 - iterating over data sets that are NOT stored as NumPy arrays (e.g. on disk or generated on the fly)